jjYBdx4IL/aspectj-utils/README.md

 # aspectj-utils

-Contains a META-INF/aop.xml generator (AOPXMLGenerator) for AspectJ load-time weaving (LTW).
+Contains a META-INF/aop.xml generator (AopXmlGenerator) for AspectJ load-time weaving (LTW).

 The generator is controlled through annotations indicating the root of the classes to be weaved, and aspects will be added by scanning